top of page

 The score by Waldo de los Rios is more low-key than is usual for a spaghetti western.
 However, the movie does feature a strange show-stopping musical interlude – a dance hall rendition of Johnny Horton’s popular song “The Battle of New Orleans”, which isn’t, strictly-speaking, historically sound.

-A Town Called Bastard is full of religious imagery including crucifixions, a martyr priest, etc. It should be noted that those looking for Leone-style action will be disappointed.
 While A Town Called Bastard does have moments of extreme violence, often bloody and graphic, it isn’t the fantasy-like gunplay of “The Man With No Name” variety.
 The movie is more akin to the personal vision found in the westerns of Peckinpah.

 Don’t let me over sell the movie, though: it is no Peckinpah!
 But it does manage to be one of the most intriguing, bizarre and often baffling contributions to a genre that too-often suffers under the weight of unoriginality and convention.